Marfusios/bitfinex-client-websocket/README.md

 It won't affect receiving thread, only buffers messages inside `TradesStream`.

 But beware of [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) when the consumer will be too slow.
-Here is a [StackOverflow issue](https://stackoverflow.com/questions/11010602/with-rx-how-do-i-ignore-all-except-the-latest-value-when-my-subscribe-method-is/15876519#15876519) with an example how to ignore/discard buffered messages and process always only last one.
+Here is a [StackOverflow issue](https://stackoverflow.com/questions/11010602/with-rx-how-do-i-ignore-all-except-the-latest-value-when-my-subscribe-method-is/15876519#15876519) with an example how to ignore/discard buffered messages and always process only the last one.

 ### Desktop application (WinForms or WPF)